-A financial aid recipient must immediately notify the Financial Aid Office in writing when he or she withdraws from one or more classes during the drop/add period if the student's remaining enrollment differs from the enrollment plans on the student's current Statement of Financial Aid Eligibility.
+Financial aid recipients must immediately notify the Financial Aid Office in writing when a withdrawal from one or more classes during the drop/add period results in an enrollment status different from that on which their current financial aid eligibility was based.
 The same applies if one or more classes are cancelled.

-The Financial Aid Office will review the student's new enrollment and, if appropriate, will send the student a revised Statement of Financial Aid Eligibility based on the new enrollment status.
+The Financial Aid Office will review the student’s new enrollment and, if appropriate, revise the student’s eligibility based on the new enrollment status.

 After the Drop/Add PeriodStudents who are recipients of Title IV federal financial aid are also covered by federal policies.
 Title IV federal financial aid is awarded to a student under the assumption that the student will attend for the entire period for which the assistance is awarded and thereby “earn” the award.
 When a student ceases academic attendance prior to the end of that period, the student may no longer be eligible for the full amount of federal funds that the student was originally scheduled to receive.

 Additional Responsibilities of Students Who WithdrawAny time a student withdraws from one or more courses, the student should consider the potential effect on his or her satisfactory academic progress (SAP) status.
-See Satisfactory Academic Progress for more information about SAP requirements.
+See here for more information about SAP requirements.

-It is also the student's responsibility upon withdrawal from all classes to notify the Student Financial Services Office, the Housing Services Office, the Transportation Services Office and/or the USCard Office, if the student has charges from these offices on his or her student account.
-Withdrawn students may be entitled to a prorated cancellation of charges from these offices.
+It is also the student’s responsibility upon withdrawal from all classes to notify the Student Financial Services Office, the Housing Services Office, the Transportation Services Office and/or the USCard Office, if the student has charges from these offices on his or her student account.
+Students who have withdrawn from studies may be entitled to a prorated cancellation of charges from these offices.

 Tuition Refund Insurance PlanTo complement its own refund policy, the university makes available to students the Tuition Refund Plan (TRP), an insurance policy designed to protect the investment students and their families make in education.
 The Financial Aid Office strongly encourages all financial aid recipients to take advantage of this plan.
 If a student formally withdraws from all classes after the end of the drop/add period and he or she is covered by TRP, the student may receive:

-- a credit to his or her student account equal to 100% of charges for tuition and mandatory fees, if the withdrawal is the result of documented personal illness or accident; or
+- A credit to his or her student account equal to 100 percent of charges for tuition and mandatory fees, if the withdrawal is the result of documented personal illness or accident; or

-- a credit to his or her student account equal to 60% of the charges for tuition and mandatory fees, if the withdrawal is the result of a documented mental/nervous disorder.
+- A credit to his or her student account equal to 60 percent of the charges for tuition and mandatory fees, if the withdrawal is the result of a documented mental/nervous disorder.